 With this abstract decision-making framework established, let us analyze an example decision that might be faced in the context of optimization.
-Consider a scenario where the purpose of optimization is to identify a single point $x \in \mathcal{X}$ for perpetual use in a production system, preferring locations achieving higher values of the objective function.
-If we run an optimizer and it returns some dataset $\mathcal{D}$ , which point should we select for our final recommendation?
+Consider a scenario where the purpose of optimization is to identify a single point $x \in \mathcal{X}$ for perpetual use in a production system, preferring which rewards points for achieving high values of the objective function.
+Now if our optimization procedure returned a dataset \mathcal{D} , the expected utility from recommending a point x is simply the posterior mean of the corresponding function value:

 We may model this choice as a decision problem with action space A = X, where we must reason under uncertainty about the objective function f.
 We first select a utility function quantifying the quality of a given recommendation x in hindsight.
-One natural choice would be which rewards points for achieving high values of the objective function.
-Now if our optimization procedure returned a dataset $\mathcal{D}$ , the expected utility from recommending a point x is simply the posterior mean of the corresponding function value:
+One natural choice would be

-$$u(x, f) = f(x) = \phi$$ ,
+$$u(x, f) = f(x) = \phi,$$